kach/nearley/README.md

 - `nuller` - returns null.
 This is useful for whitespace rules: `space -> " "
   {% nuller %}`

+#### Target languages

+By default, `nearleyc` compiles your grammar to JavaScript.
+You can also choose CoffeeScript or TypeScript by adding `@preprocessor coffee` or `@preprocessor typescript` at the top of your grammar file.
+This can be useful to write your postprocessors in a different language, and to get type annotations if you wish to use nearley in a statically typed dialect of JavaScript.

 ### Catching errors

 nearley is a *streaming* parser: you can keep feeding it more strings.
 This